Archive for the 'auditions' Category

 It was our fault and I apologize.

 The bad thing about these people is that I have to deal with them.
-The good thing is they make me feel like a fucking genius.
+The good thing is, they make me feel like a fucking genius.

 Then the kitchen sink water started backing up into the bathtub and my husband didn’t like taking a shower amongst the floating lettuce.

-So due to my husband’s complaining about the lettuce in the shower situation I got brave and talked to Mr. Sandals about it.
+So due to my husband’s complaining about the lettuce in the shower situation, I got brave and talked to Mr. Sandals about it.
 I asked him if he had one of those snake things and I make a twirling gesture to be sure I’m being understood.
-He says, “No, no. I be bring chemical.”
+He says, “NO, NO. I BE BRING CHEMICAL.”

 “Ah, there’s water pouring out through my light fixture in the bathroom,” he mumbles.
 “OH MY GOD!!
 OH MY GOD!”
 I run screaming into the bathroom to tell the super.

-Skip to the end, I spent the day with a jackhammer tearing up my bathroom floor.
-My, those 1800 House pipes are interesting looking.
-There was more gunk inside than there was pipe.The drain pipe had a million little holes along the bottom where PIPE BOMB had done it’s job.
+When the floor has been completely dug up I see the pipes.
+They are definitely from another century.
+There was more gunk inside than there was pipe.
+The drain pipe had a million little holes along the bottom where PIPE BOMB had done its job.
 It looked like an archeological excavation.
 Then the dust started spreading.
 And spreading.

-I really lost it.
 Since Cranky likes to stay home as much as possible, Cranky takes great care of the house.
 Seriously.
 Anybody from “Elle Décor” wants to drop by and take some pictures, my apartment is camera ready.

 My Acting Career Has Hit a New Low

-Got another really choice email yesterday.
+Got a really choice email yesterday.
 Things better pick up soon.
 That’s all I can say.
 Thus is the sad state of affairs in my acting work.
 This is a new low, even for Cranky.

 My name is Gino Insultinga, and I am the writer/director of the project “Stewey Stoney.”

 The reason I’m e-mailing is because I’m following up on your request to audition for the role of “Honey.”
-I wasn’t sure you were exactly right for the role of Honey, However, I thought you had a great look and were right for another character. “
+I wasn’t sure you were exactly right for the role of Honey, However, I thought you had a great look and were right for another character.

-“It is a picture that essentially drives the main character’s story forward.”
+It is a picture that essentially drives the main character’s story forward.

-“I would love for you to consider coming in to a photo-shoot, and posing for a photograph for our film.
-The main character is being played by the actor Tom McManus, who has appeared recently opposite Phillip Seymour Hoffman.”
+I would love for you to consider coming in to a photo-shoot, and posing for a photograph for our film.
+The main character is being played by the actor Tom McManus, who has appeared recently opposite Phillip Seymour Hoffman.

-“Also he would be featured in the photograph with you.”
+Also he would be featured in the photograph with you.

-“Our director of photography who will be shooting the picture is named Bobby Burra.
-Please feel free to view his reel at: ________________”
+Our director of photography who will be shooting the picture is named Bobby Burra.
+Please feel free to view his reel at: ________________

 John-Paul Dunderhead is at it Again.